bitnami/charts/bitnami/mariadb/README.md

 # MariaDB

 [MariaDB](https://mariadb.org) is one of the most popular database servers in the world.
-It’s made by the original developers of MySQL and guaranteed to stay open source.
+It's made by the original developers of MySQL and guaranteed to stay open source.
 Notable users include Wikipedia, Facebook and Google.

 ## TL;DR